V/Line H type carriage: 2015 roster

 From July 2015, there were no regularly scheduled H sets on the Northern or Eastern regions, or anywhere at all on weekends, though occasional carriage shortages saw these sets filling in for other services.
 Quite often, H sets filled in on Geelong & Shepparton runs, resulting in first class and buffet facilities being unavailable.
 H sets were used on Seymour, Wyndham Vale and Bacchus Marsh runs from this time.
 All these rosters were hauled by N or P class locomotives, occasionally aided by A66.

-From January 2017, one H set resumed operations along the Geelong Line, having been moved from the Seymour Line.
+From January 2017, one H set resumed operations along the Geelong line, having been moved from the Seymour Line.
 This set ran the 7:36 am Geelong to Southern Cross, and the 6:18 pm Southern Cross to Geelong.

 In late August 2017, some of the H sets were altered to account for the withdrawal of the P class locomotives.
 The two SH-LH sets alternated between Geelong and Bacchus Marsh; the SSH set (with A66 and a PH power van) and one SH-SH pair were captive to Bacchus Marsh runs; and the three remaining SH-SH pairs cycled around three rosters, either Bacchus Marsh to Southern Cross, Southern Cross to Geelong and Geelong to Southern Cross over the course of a day.
 The ex-Bacchus Marsh roster included a trip to Seymour in the afternoon.

 In January 2021, H sets were re-rostered exclusively on the Bacchus Marsh and Shepparton lines, alongside occasional unscheduled runs to Geelong and elsewhere.
 However, from October 2022, due to the replacement of loco-hauled services on the Shepparton line, it was necessary to reinstate a daily trip to Geelong, while Shepparton services are now operated by VLocities.
-Thus, from the 23rd of October, the 7:23am Geelong to Southern Cross and 4:18pm Southern Cross to Geelong have been operated by H sets.
+Thus, from 23 October, the 7:23am Geelong to Southern Cross and 4:18pm Southern Cross to Geelong have been operated by H sets.